-Virginia Law Will Require Businesses with 25-Plus Employees to Offer a Workplace Retirement Program
+State Law to Require Businesses with 25-Plus Employees to Offer a Workplace Retirement Program, RetirePath Virginia

 With only 44 percent of employees in the private sector lacking access to a workplace retirement program in Virginia, according to the American Association of Retired Persons (AARP)1, the state legislature took action to help improve the coverage gap.
-The signing of HB 2174 into law by Gov. Ralph Northam in April 2021 established VirginiaSaves that would give many of these individuals an opportunity to participate
+The signing of HB 2174 into law by Gov. Ralph Northam in April 2021 established VirginiaSAVES, recently renamed RetirePath Virginia, that would give many of these individuals an opportunity to participate

 Details on Virginia’s state-mandated retirement program

-Although some details of the plan are still being worked out, it is expected that the program will be rolled out in phases similar to how other states with mandated programs have approached implementation.
+Although some details of the plan are still being worked out, it is expected that the program will be rolled out in phases similar to how other states with mandated programs have approached implementation, including a pilot in March 2023.
 This means larger businesses could be required to register first.
 Enrollment is scheduled to begin no later than July 1, 2023 for eligible employers, but an exact timetable has not been set.

 Administration and development of the program lies with the Virginia College Savings Plan board, which also runs the state’s 529 program.